DuckTapeMan35/razer-keyboard-highlighter/README.md

 ## IMPORTANT
 I have done my best to secure this application such that keypress events cannot be sniffed by some third party, however, this is still theoritically possible and can be a vulnerability you are introducing in your system if you use wayland, the reason this is not a concern for x11 is because x11 has no protections against keyloggers whereas a keylogger must have sudo permissions on wayland.

+I also made a version for openrgb, I highly encourage you to use it instead as this is not a problem there! https://github.com/DuckTapeMan35/openrgb-keyboard-highlighter

 ## Requirements

 ### General requirements